bloominstituteoftechnology/ios-projects/Sprint 7/Concurrency II (7.3)/README.md

 Fundamentally the problem with the simple solution is that if each developer picks up the spoon to their left, each developer is holding one spoon, and they all are waiting for another spoon to become available.
 However, another spoon will never become available, because all the other developers are also waiting for a spoon to become available.

 One simple solution to this is to assign an order or ranking to the spoons.
 For example, number them from 1 to 5.
 Then, make it so that developers will _always_ pick up the lower-numbered spoon first, before picking up the higher-numbered spoon (from among their two spoon).
-In this scenario, if four of the five developers pick up their lower-numbered spoon, only the highest numbered spoon (ie. spoon 5) will remain on the table, and the fifth philosopher will not be able to pick up a spoon, because only their _higher_-numbered spoon will be on the table.
-This leaves the that spoon free for another philosopher, thus breaking the deadlock.
+In this scenario, if four of the five developers pick up their lower-numbered spoon, only the highest numbered spoon (ie. spoon 5) will remain on the table, and the fifth developer will not be able to pick up a spoon, because only their _higher_-numbered spoon will be on the table.
+This leaves the that spoon free for another developer, thus breaking the deadlock.

 Implement this solution by: